 Eventually you will be able to use the 'wait' situation while you do other exercises with your dog, just as fitting his collar, placing the food bowl, throwing a ball, opening a door or releasing him from his leash and so on.
 This will give you a good degree of control.

 I achieve this by holding him on his leash with the leash held in my right hand and at least three titbits in my left hand.
-I roll a titbit forward in my hand holding it between my finger and thumb, making sure my finger and thumb is in front of his nose.
+I roll a titbit forward in my hand holding it between my finger and thumb, making sure my finger and thumb are in front of his nose.

-As he comes forward for it, as he inevitably will, I take the titbit slowly forward out of my thumb and finger, while at the same stretching my arm out and moving my hand in a semi circle so it ends up at my back and inline with my spine.
+As he comes forward for it, as he inevitably will, I take the titbit slowly forward out of my thumb and finger, while at the same stretching my arm out and moving my hand in a semi circle so it ends up at my back and in line with my spine.
 This is designed to capture your dog's attention and get him interested in what the titbit is doing and where it's going.

 I then draw my hand forward close to my left leg and because of the previous motion and movement of the hand and treat, the dog will follow the titbit once again.
-As soon as his head is just in front of my left knee I take the titbit up and over his head and at the same time I will command the dog to 'heel'.
+As soon as his head is just in front of my left knee I take the titbit up and over his head and at the same time, I will command the dog to 'heel'.

 As I draw him forward and command him to 'sit' I take the titbit over his head, (remember we have already taught him this part of the exercise while getting him interested in the titbit tin).
 When he is sitting I give him the titbit and immediately roll a second titbit forward to my finger and thumb.